Leading Seaman Ronald W.W. Rendle JX167874

 on 5 November 1943.
 After

-commissioning at Boston she left for Halifax, Nova Scotia, on a
+commissioning Bickerton left for Halifax, Nova Scotia, on a

-shakedown cruise.
-They returned to Boston where Ron had a girl friend from Reading, Pearl Galatun, who called him "Aces".
-They headed south to Norfolk Virginia which he
+shakedown cruise before returning to Boston where Ron had a girl friend from Reading, Pearl Galatun, who called him "Aces".
+They headed south to Norfolk Virginia which Ron

-did not care for at all so Pearl and her Mother paid him a visit to cheer him up.
+did not like so Pearl and her Mother paid him a visit to cheer him up.

 On her way to Britain the Bickerton spent the morning of Christmas Day in Bermuda and then continued to Liverpool.
 The skipper "was very fond of his alcohol" and his "No 1" more or less ran the ship on the way over.
 The wiring on US ships was different from ships in the RN and when Ron made a mistake testing a circuit he was temporarily blinded and hospitalised at HMS Pegasus, Belfast, from 24 February to 12 March 1944.